 How it all began…

-Since then, 40 more volunteers have joined the Hampers for Heroes effort.
-We are currently supported by donations from our website, as well as physical donations from the community and are widening our reach daily.
-We have reached so many unsung heroes, such as porters, security, cleaning, administrative staff, mortuary staff bereavement teams, care homes, remote nurses and carers, teachers, teaching assistants, to name but a few.
+Together, Hampers for Heroes has reached over 60,000 unsung heroes, such as porters, security, cleaning, administrative staff, mortuary staff bereavement teams, care homes, remote nurses and carers, teachers, teaching assistants.

 We now have an array of wonderful partnerships with supporters, companies and businesses.

 Hampers for Heroes are now in a position to start funding free counselling through Take a Seat with the vision to roll out nationally in the future.